helyOSFramework/helyos_core/README.md

 ## Demo

-Check out the [Autotruck](https://github.com/FraunhoferIVI/helyOS-demo-logistics-center) repository for a demonstration of the helyOS Core in action.
+Check out the [Autotruck](https://github.com/helyOSFramework/logistics-center-demo) repository for a demonstration of the helyOS Core in action.
-This demo showcases the use of  helyOS Core in the integrations of logistics center application.
+This demo showcases the use of helyOS Core in the integration of logistics center application.

 ## Tutorials and Documentation